Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 South Carolina Stats and Trends

-- This year, the Gamecocks have two against the spread wins in three games as an underdog of 11.5 points or more.
+- The Gamecocks have been underdogs by 11.5 points or more three times this year and have covered the spread twice.

-- South Carolina's games this season have gone over the point total five times in 10 opportunities (50%).
+- South Carolina's games this season have gone over the total in five out of 10 opportunities (50%).

-- South Carolina is 4-3 against the spread and 6-2 overall in games when it scores more than 16.4 points.
+- South Carolina is 4-3 against the spread and 6-2 overall in games when it puts up more than 16.4 points.

-- When South Carolina piles up more than 318.7 yards, the team is 3-2 against the spread and 5-1 overall.
+- In games that South Carolina amasses over 318.7 yards, the team is 3-2 against the spread and 5-1 overall.

-- The Gamecocks have turned the ball over 21 times this season, five more turnovers than the Tigers have forced (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.